Scheduling jobs in UNIX without cron —21 July 2014

 at -f "$script" 0845 &>/dev/null

-In at -f "$script" 0845 &>/dev/null
+In at -f "$script" 0845 &>/dev/null,

-is to specify the script to run:
+the -f is to specify the script to run:

 the current script itself with absolute path,